Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Introduction

 However, these existing methods come with several limitations.
-The supervised learning methods where we learn how to map the red-side continua to the blue-side continua -- including the PCA-based and the deep-learning-based methods -- rely on a small number of high signal-to-noise ratio (SNR) quasar spectra.
-The ad hoc ``hand-fitted" continua are often adopted as the training set \cite[e.g.,][]{PCA2005, PARIS2011, PCA2018, NF2020, QSMOOTH2020}.
-As a result, these methods tend not to generalize well for the vast population of quasar spectra as the training sample is, by definition, biased toward the brighter quasars.
+The supervised learning methods where we learn how to map the red-side continua to the blue-side continua -- including the PCA-based and the deep-learning-based methods -- rely on a small portion ($\lesssim 2\%$) of high signal-to-noise ratio (SNR) quasar spectra compared to the whole observations ($100\%$).
+The training sets typically comprise ad hoc continua derived from hand-fitting, \cite[e.g., ][]{PCA2005, PARIS2011}, or some automatic smoothing algorithms, \cite[e.g., ][]{PCA2018, NF2020, QSMOOTH2020, COMPARE2021}.
+These methods may be unable to generalize for the vast population of quasar spectra as the training sample is, intrinsically, biased toward brighter quasars.
 As for the existing unsupervised learning method, where the task is to generalize the red-blue connection through a parametric model -- including the power-law model and \texttt{PICCA} -- these parametric models might lack the flexibility which hinders their performance in real-life application.

 In light of these limitations, we propose a new unsupervised learning algorithm, \textit{Quasar Factor Analysis} (hereafter, QFA), to infer the posterior distribution of the intrinsic quasar continua using the entire observed spectrum instead of just harnessing the red-side information.
 At its core, QFA aims to model the full joint distribution of all quasar spectra by learning the distribution of quasar continua and the Ly$\alpha$ forest.
 As we will demonstrate, flexible unsupervised generative models with sufficient physical priors can capture the posterior distribution of quasar continua without ad hoc intervention.
 Since the generative task only maximizes the likelihood of the data, QFA can naturally harness information from all quasar spectra collected, taking into account their heteroskedastic noises.